 Because, the set of Kanji characters using in China is different from Japan.

 We learn these additional characters in daily life as needed.

 Though each Kanji has very complicated form, Japanese people can distinguish the character in a moment.

-And they can understand the meaning by only watching the form of character.
+So, the meaning is caught by only watching the form of the characters.

-But the word of the other languages using alphabet consists of several alphabet characters.
+But the word of the other languages using alphabet consists of several characters, and the length varies.

-To understand the meaning, we must read the word and trace the order of the characters in the word.
+So, to understand the meaning, we must trace the order of the characters in the word.

 That is the difference of reading between Japanese including kanji and the other languages using alphabet.